Home > Pre-Approval vs Pre-Qualification

 Independent educational resource.
 Not a lender or financial advisor.

-These terms sound similar but represent very different levels of lender commitment.
-Pre-qualification is a rough estimate.
-Pre-approval is a verified commitment letter.
-In competitive housing markets, the difference determines whether your offer gets accepted.
+These terms sound similar but represent very different levels of lender commitment under the CFPB Regulation Z definition of an "application" (12 CFR § 1026.2(a)(3)).
+Pre-qualification is a rough estimate based on unverified financials.
+Pre-approval is a verified commitment letter backed by the 8-factor Ability-to-Repay analysis (12 CFR § 1026.43(c)(2)) and a CFPB-mandated Loan Estimate (12 CFR § 1026.37) within 3 business days.
+In competitive markets, the difference determines whether your offer gets accepted.

 Pre-Qualification